 I gave a reading yesterday.
 And the reading was beautiful and amazing and so much healing came through for the client.
 Among the many cards I pulled, one of the central cards in the reading was the 6 of Swords.
 And I wasn’t at all surprised to see it there, but I was a little annoyed.
 The 6 of Swords is following me.
 Or, more accurately, it’s following my clients.
-In nearly every long-form reading I do for clients the 6 of Swords is there, in some way, coming forward with invitations into healing.
+Lately, in nearly every long-form reading I do for clients the 6 of Swords is there, in some way, coming forward with invitations into healing.

 6 of Swords isn’t exactly the happiest card out there.
 And it’s one that is deeply intertwined with themes of death, vulnerability, and the afterlife.
 But I love to see it every time it comes up.
 Because while it carries these death-like themes, and even seems to evoke Charon ferrying souls across the River Styx, it is deeply intertwined with themes of life.
 That’s what all 6s do in tarot: they play with opposites, with reflections, the liminal space where the individual and the collective meld.